 LIV.3 The student will discuss how various perspectives reflect the practices and products of the Roman world.
 1. Analyze perspectives and practices of Roman culture in literature, including evidence of philosophy, religion, mythology, and personal conduct. |

-For all levels of the Theatre Arts, a trip to see the Randolph College Greek Play responds to these SOL goals:
+For all levels of the Theatre Arts, a trip to see the Randolph College Greek Play responds to these SOL strands: